 - 1 teaspoon cinnamon

-- Stir together all ingredients and pour into prepared pan.
+- In a large mixing bowl, stir together all ingredients and pour into prepared baking dish.

 - Bake for about 45 minutes or until the center is set.